-DWI is the source of all the data used in the work presented here.
-We first give an elementary introduction to DWI and then briefly discuss related work on tractography and web-based visualizations.
+Here, we provide a unified discussion of our earlier work on planar point and path representations of tractograms [19, 20].
+Since diffusion imaging is the source of all the data used in our work, we give an elementary introduction to DWI in the following section.
+We then discuss related work on tractography and web-based visualizations.